TierMobility/computer-vision-hackathon/donkeyCar/setup.md

 ## Joystick Mode:
+1. The joystick hould work without much hassle.
+2. there are totally three joysticks which can be used in rottational basis.

-Use the Joystick in X mode.
+3. Use the Joystick in X mode.
+4. Please return the joysticks when not in use.

+## Battery
+Battery charging takes about 2.5 hours.
+The run time depending on use is around 30 mins.
+Plan your tasks accordingly.